-Ask the Innovator: How can Mixed Reality Help us Imagine a Brighter Urban Future?
+Ask the Innovator: How can Mixed Reality help us Imagine a Brighter Urban Future?

-TH!NK: Everyone’s talking about virtual, mixed, and augmented reality these days.
+Everyone’s talking about virtual, mixed, and augmented reality these days.
 Could you help set the record straight for us by clarifying the differences between these technologies?

-Matt: Sure, no problem.
+Matt DiLallo: Sure, no problem.
 Let’s start with virtual reality (VR).
 VR essentially immerses a user in a completely computer-generated environment that’s seen through a headset.
 Everything that’s fed through the headset is simulated and the user must either use controllers or haptic feedback to interact with the virtual environment.

 Alternatively, augmented reality (AR) gives the user the ability to overlay computer-generated elements on top of the real world.
 It’s slightly different from VR as you’re not completely shutting off the user’s ability to see the real world around them, and it can be deployed on a platform such as an iPad or smartphone instead of a headset.
 Pokémon Go is a great example of this technology.